cserl-iitb/bootcamp2022/application_software/week2/README.md

 # Bootcamp Week 2 : Simple echo client/server with multi-threading

-This week, we will build a simple echo client-server application.
-The client and server will exchange simple messages with each other, where the server simply echoes back the message received from the client.
-The server will also be multi-threaded to handle multiple clients concurrently.
+This week, we will build a simple echo client-server application, with multi-threading at the server.
 Please work thorugh the following tasks in order.

-# Exercise 1: Understanding socket programming
+## Exercise 1: Understanding socket programming

 Your first task is to write simple C/C++ client-server programs using the socket API.
 In this exercise, the client should send a message to the server, and the server should simply echo it back to the client.
 That is, the server must send the same message back to the client.
 The server should keep doing this as long as the client is connected to it.
+It is enough if your programs work for a single client connected to a server for now.

 Below are two video lectures to understand the concept of socket programming required to solve this exercise (you can watch either one):